SuperOfficeDocs/superoffice-docs/docs/en/webtools/learn/index.md

 WebTools connects SuperOffice with your documents and email.

-## Windows OS
+## Windows

-If you are using Windows OS, you need WebTools to integrate your Outlook and Microsoft Office document applications with SuperOffice CRM.
+If you are using Windows, you need WebTools to integrate your Outlook and Microsoft 365 document applications with SuperOffice CRM.

 WebTools consists of an email plugin and a document plugin:

 * **Mail Link** connects your Outlook to SuperOffice CRM so you can attach documents from your CRM, and archive communication into your CRM through the SuperOffice CRM ribbon.
 You can also send emails from the CRM interface by right-clicking on a contact or clicking an email address on a Contact card/screen.
 This will automatically open an email in Outlook.

 * **Web Extensions** connect your Windows document management system with SuperOffice CRM.
-You will be able to open and edit Microsoft Office documents directly in SuperOffice CRM.
+You will be able to open and edit Microsoft 365 documents directly in SuperOffice CRM.

 You will automatically be asked to upgrade or install SuperOffice WebTools when you log in to SuperOffice CRM through your browser for the first time on your PC.